Clint-Mathews/GO-BOOKSTORE/README.md

  To Build the app:  go build
  To run the application : go run main
  ```
+## To use the bot in Slack

+Type below message in chat, in same workspace
+@AgeBot my yob is "year"
+eg : @AgeBot my yob is 1997

 ## Technical Dependencies:

 * Using gorilla/mux for routes <br/>